ChristophGeske/Covid-19-Detector/README.md

 * [AI4COVID-19: AI enabled preliminary diagnosis for COVID-19 from cough samples via an app](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7318970/)
   * Android-App (AI4COVID-19) seems not available to public
+  * App sends data to the cloud for analysis, which has the adventage of being able to keep the model up to date for all users.
+But the disadventage of requiring an internet connection.
   * They use "transfer leraning" to make up for missing cough sound data

 * [COVID-19 Artificial Intelligence Diagnosis Using Only Cough Recordings](https://ieeexplore.ieee.org/document/9208795)